cycloptux/GiselleBot-Documentation/docs/source/guides/administration.rst

 Logging server activity is important to supplement Discord's server Audit Log and to capture activity that it does not, such as deleted messages and attachments.
 Discord's Audit Log also clears out old activity, while messages in a channel will remain forever.

-The logging module also includes the ability to selectively ignore specific users and channels meaning that you are still able to control the information that is logged on your server.
+The logging module also includes the ability (only for patrons of the bot developer) to selectively ignore specific users and channels meaning that you are still able to control the information that is logged on your server.
 This is important if your logs are visible to a group of people that not all channels are visible to.

 Logging Example
 ^^^^^^^^^^^^^^^